braintree/framebus/README.md

 otherwise

-If framebus was instantiated with `targetFrames`, then the popup will be added to the `targetFrames` array.
+If framebus was instantiated with `targetFrames`, then the popup will be added to the `targetFrames` array as well.

 ```javascript
 var popup = window.open("https://example.com");